DCIS-Team/DCIS/01_traffic_authority_numbering.md

 * For some early UK C-ITS implementations an additional convention was to use the last digits from local authority's Gegraphic Code as maintained by the [Office for National Statistics in their 'Register of Geographic Codes' (RGC)](https://geoportal.statistics.gov.uk/) e.g. as a Unitary Authority, York has a geographic code of E060000**14** so the chosen RoadRegulatorID was **44014** but this won't work nationally because local authorities have different administrative entity codes (e.g. for England: E06, E07, E08, E09, E10, E11, E12 etc.) hence duplicates will occur e.g. York is E06000014 and Congleton is E07000014 so both would result in 44014 as the RoadRegulatorID.

 * It is acknowledged that not all road operators are local authorities.
-Any national numbering scheme needs to allow for private traffic operators.
+Any national numbering scheme needs to allow for private traffic authorities.

 * For the avoidance of doubt, 'national' means England, Wales, Scotland and Northern Ireland.